Fast Cars with Cheap Insurance: Top 10 List

 Low Mileage Discount: Sometimes, you only occasionally take your sportscar for a spin.
 You can save money on your insurance if you drive your sports car less than the average driver.
 Many companies offer low mileage discounts.
 To qualify, you must tell them how much you drive annually.

 Convertible vs. Coupe vs. Sedan: In many cases, the convertible version of the sportscar is cheaper to insure than a coupe or sedan.
 However, it varies between models.
 Sometimes, a sedan is cheaper to insure because doors are more expensive to repair after an accident, and the sedan has four doors.
 With other vehicles, the coupe is the most expensive to insure because coupe drivers are statistically more likely to engage in risky behavior.
 Compare insurance premiums between models to ensure you’re paying the cheapest rates.

 Final Word – Cheapest Fast Cars to Insure

-If you want to drive the fastest cars in the world, then you’ll pay high auto insurance premiums.
+If you want to drive the fastest cars in the world, you’ll pay high auto insurance premiums.
 High-end luxury vehicles are typically expensive to insure and expensive to repair.
-However, you can find plenty of fast cars with cheap average insurance premiums.
+However, you can find many fast cars with cheap average insurance premiums.
 From the Ford Mustang GT to the BMW M3 to the Chevrolet Corvette, you don’t have to pay hefty insurance premiums to drive a fast car.